 WORLD FOOD PROGRAMME (WFP)

-Arvelo has also built strong links with WFP —the foremost humanitarian agency of the United Nations— where he serves as the Rapporteur of the Executive Board, as well as with its Executive Director David Beasley.
+Arvelo has also built strong links with WFP —the foremost humanitarian agency of the United Nations— where he has served as Rapporteur of the Executive Board, as well as with its Executive Director David Beasley.
 Besides being Deputy Chair of the Appeals Committee of WFP and FAO, Arvelo follows the working groups on Private Sector Partnerships and Resource Mobilization; Local Food Purchases; Communication and Knowledge Management; Operational Ethics; Integrated Roadmap; Harassment, Sexual Harassment, Abuse of Power, and Discrimination; Institutional Results Framework; New Trends in Food Safety; Strategic Planning; Personnel Policy; Prevention of Gender Violence; Accountability; and Response to the Covid-19 Pandemic, as well as the Group of Friends of Nutrition.

 COMMITTEE ON WORLD FOOD SECURITY (CFS)